coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 character not already able to use spells gains one negative level for as long as the book is in her possession or while she uses its power.
 A *book of infinite spells* contains 1d8+22 pages.
-The nature of each page is determined by a dice roll: 01--50, arcane spell; 51--100, divine spell.
+The nature of each page is determined by a dice roll: 01–50, arcane spell; 51–100, divine spell.

 Determine the exact spell by using the tables for determining major scroll spells.

-Once a page is turned, it can never be flipped back---paging through a *book of infinite spells* is a one-way trip.
+Once a page is turned, it can never be flipped back—paging through a *book of infinite spells* is a one-way trip.
 If the book is closed, it always opens again to the page it was on before the book was closed.
 When the last page is turned, the book vanishes.

 Once per day the owner of the book can cast the spell to which the book is opened.
-If that spell happens to be one that is on the character's class spell list, she can cast it up to four times per day.
+If that spell happens to be one that is on the character’s class spell list, she can cast it up to four times per day.
 The pages cannot be ripped out without destroying the book.
-Similarly, the spells cannot be cast as scroll spells, nor can they be copied into a spellbook---their magic is bound up permanently within the book itself.
+Similarly, the spells cannot be cast as scroll spells, nor can they be copied into a spellbook—their magic is bound up permanently within the book itself.

 The owner of the book need not have the book on her person in order to use its power.
 The book can be stored in a place of safety while the